xuankimtran/docs-1/pages/katalon-analytics/docs/setup-org-team-project.md

 Organizations are shared Katalon TestOps accounts where groups of users can collaborate across several projects at once.
 A user defaults to owning a personal organization and can belong to many organizations.

-1. Log in to Katalon TestOps.
+1. Sign in to Katalon TestOps.

 <img src="https://github.com/katalon-studio/docs-images/raw/1e86fafbb5ac1d4dc845598cc86ee24c9d99e86b/katalon-analytics/docs/setup-org-team-project/login_kat_testops.png" width="" height="">